amjack100/gnulinux-tk-website/content/builtins/disown.md

 ## Notes

-- The current job can be found using the `jobs` command.
-This will output a list of all the shell's jobs, of which the "current" job is signified with a "+" by its job number.
+- We can find the _current job_ using the `jobs` command.
+Using `jobs` with no arguments will print a list of all the shell's jobs, of which the current" job is signified with a "+" by its job number.
 Here, job 2 is the current job.

   ```txt
   [1] - Running         mycommand1 &